EXCLUSIVE-U.S. set to approve international debut of F-35 fighter -sources

 Pratt & Whitney, a unit of United Technologies Corp, builds the single engine that powers the plane.
 Britain's Rolls Royce Group builds the lift fan that enables the B-model of the F-35 to land like a helicopter.

 Boeing Co's F/A-18 Super Hornet fighter jet is also due to fly at the RIAT air show.
-(Reporting by Andrea Shalal; Editing by Ros Krasny, Sandra Maler, Peter Cooney and Cynthia Osterman)
+(Reporting by Andrea Shalal; Editing by Ros Krasny, Sandra Maler and Peter Cooney)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan